How long have you been writing?

 So I decided to publish my books from now on under Nat instead of Natalie.

 There's also a 4 year gap between Saving Mason and Neighbourly, and I've had to make the tough decision to change publishers.
-In case this means anything in regards to the paperback lives of my previous books, I like the idea of at least having them separated to avoid any confusion in the future.
+Because of this, my books published before Neighbourly are not as widely available, and in case this means anything in regards to them possibly not being available at all in the future, I like the idea of at least having them separated to avoid any confusion.